l-qmd/Jeudepion-console-linux/README.md

 **-Objective:**

 Move a pawn to the centre square to win.</br>
-The game ends when no move is possible.
+The game ends when no move is possible.</br>
 **-Tips :**

 Be strategic!
 Plan your moves to capture your opponent's pieces and reach the centre square.